When it comes to Instagram content strategy, everyone seems to know what to publish, when to publish, and even how often.

 Should you write a 'quickie' one with one word and emoji?

-Should you write one or two sentences or micro-blogging with your captions?
+Should you write an one-liner or micro-blogging with your captions?

 Metrics that help you understand what's the optimal caption length for your business are: